solo-io/wasm/docs/content/tutorial_code/docker.md

       filename: /etc/filter.wasm
 ```

-4) This last section will be most familiar to anyone familiar with configuring envoy filters.
+4) This last section will be most familiar to anyone familiar with configuring Envoy filters.
 The configuration is passed
 to the wasm filter as a json blob, exactly as defined below.
 ```yaml
 configuration: |